Created: 01-01-2022

 Scrapping other possibly bimbette-containing shows off the list to make time for a meal, I bought okonomiyaki (small vegetable pancakes) at one of the con's Japanese food stands, then left Ahoy to pay a visit to Rotterdam's most imposing culinary attraction: "de Markthal", a building that looks like an extended upside-down letter U, the thick sides containing apartments, the arching ceiling covered with a mural depicting fruit and vegetables, and the space under it sectioned into squares and filled with snackbars, mini-restaurants and specialty food shops: tapas bars, seafood snackbars, chocolatiers, cheese shops, oriental street food bars, coffee corners, fruit and nut sellers, one shop selling Moroccan herbs called Spices of Marrakech (where I picked up some zaatar, a mix of oregano and sesame seeds), sushi bars, ice cream salons, bakeries, tea shops, a smoothie bar...
 Not to upset my delicate stomach, I bought some unadventurous food and ate it while looking at the big chess board, with knee-high pieces, built into the floor near one of the exits.

 While I was out, the con showed the series Overlord, which I was already familiar with from last year's con, and its sequels, Overlord II and Overlord III (points for originality!) which I planned to skip in favour of concurrently shown fantasy series, beginning with the interestingly named Merc Storia: The Apathetic Boy and the Girl in a Bottle.
-Well, the name may be interesting, but there it stops.
+Well, the name may be interesting, but there it ends.
 In a typical pseudo-medieval fantasy setting, a young boy called Yuu gets a bottle of water from his father.
 Yuu, who looks misleadingly tough with his big purple headband, is in fact a dweeb, as he has the gift of healing monsters' hearts - which immediately makes them harmless - but is terrified of monsters, and only applies his gift to stop them chasing him.
 Anyway, Yuu opens the bottle and out pops Merc, a tiny girl with liquid hair (supposedly she's completely liquid, clothes and all) who doesn't know who she is or why she's in a bottle.
 To find out, she drags him into a quest (apparently this anime is adapted from a game) and within a few eps they're joined by a Pokemon-like cute animal with a tiny unicorn horn.
-I assume Yuu is called "apathetic" by contrast with his liquid companion, a bitchy firebrand who is also, of course, an anime bimbette.
+I assume Yuu is called "apathetic" in contrast with his liquid companion, a bitchy firebrand who is also, of course, an anime bimbette.
 They come in all sizes.

 The Rising of the Shield Hero is similar, but much less saccharine.
 It was shown in the same time slot as the above, and I planned to watch the first half of the former and the second half of the latter, but, tired of Liquid Bimbette after the first ep, I switched video rooms just as the titular hero found himself court-martialled.
 Synopsis: a magic kingdom needs four heroes, armed with one of sword, spear, bow, or shield, to save them from "Waves" of monsters, and summons them from the real world.
 In this company of four, Naofumi, the "shield hero", is snerked at by the weapon wielders for, basically, not having a weapon, then accused of a crime he didn't commit, and not only abandoned, but made an outlaw.
 This is not exactly what he expected, and he is bitter.
 What I walked in on was this hero dragged before the king, accused by a girl who stole his money, then sent off to fend for himself.
 To have at least one companion who won't betray him, he buys a slave, Raphtalia, who is magically bound to him.
 Raphtalia is some sort of fox-girl who knows about the monsters they'll be fighting, as those monsters killed her parents.